Tracks

 To participate in the challenge, you need to submit your entry by filling out a form.
 The form requires you to provide a link to your GitHub repository where your code is hosted.
 Additionally, you should add our repository edge-llms-challenge as a collaborator on your repository.
 This will allow us to access and review your code.

-Here are the steps to complete the submission:
+Here are the steps to complete the pre-submission and the final submission:

 1. Create a GitHub repository for your project.